 A point of sale (POS) system is a device or software program that helps you accept payments and track your sales.
 While physical POS devices are helpful in brick-and-mortar stores, cloud-based POS systems help process both online and offline payments.
 With the rise in omnichannel marketing, most retailers have moved towards a hybrid online and offline order fulfillment strategy.

 Consequently, you need a POS that does more than just collect and track payments.
-You should be able to identify customer purchasing patterns and top-selling products and weave this information with your inventory management, sales and marketing campaigns, and loyalty programs.
+You should be able to identify customer purchasing patterns and top-selling products and weave this information with your inventory management, sales and marketing campaigns, and customer loyalty programs.
 This is where a cloud-based integrated POS system comes into the picture.
 It helps sync data with other business applications in real time and derives rich and valuable insights.